synthesized-io/tdk-quest/README.md

 ## 4. **Waiting for Black Friday** 🎬🎁🖤

-The sales team wants to highlight that during Black Friday, in a month's time, we'll announce up to 80% discounts on DVD rentals.
+The sales team wants to highlight that during Black Friday, in a month's time, we'll announce up to 80% discounts.
 This is expected to double our customer base and quintuple our sales.
 As a result, we will have to increase our staff by 20%.
 As the head of the development team, it's your responsibility to ensure the application can handle this increased load.
 If necessary, make the required optimizations to accommodate the anticipated traffic.
 The detailed requirements are as follows:

 - Use global KEEP mode to copy all data from the production database to the test database.
 - Double the customer count by generating new customers.